Dowell-Lab/Nascent-Flow/README.md

     $export PATH=~:$PATH

-Secondly, edit `conf/slurm_grch38.config` to ensure the proper paths are set for genome reference files and other executables (look for all mentions of `COMPLETE_*`).
+Secondly, edit the appropriate config file, e.g. `conf/slurm_grch38.config`, to ensure the proper paths are set for genome reference files and other executables (look for all mentions of `COMPLETE_*`).
 Variable names should hopefully be self-explanatory.
+Note that Tfit/FStitch are optional, so you do not need to fill those paths unless you plan to run those in the pipeline.
+See below for more Tfit/FStitch details.
 As of version 1.0, there are now flags by which you can provide directories containing fastqs and sras.
 Furthermore, you can now specify the Nextflow working directory and output directory with flags.
 Last, you must also now specify the email to which the report will be sent for the run.

 ```